addu390/addu390.github.io/_posts/2024-06-17-spatial-index-tessellation.md

 <img class="center-image-0 center-image" src="./assets/posts/spatial-index/h3-tessellation-2.svg" />
 <p class="figure-header">Figure 6: H3 Projection and Tessellation</p>

-<p>The H3 grid system divides the surface of the Earth into <code>122</code> base cells, which are used as the foundation for higher resolution cells.
+<p>The H3 grid system divides the surface of the Earth into <code>122</code> (110 hexagons and 12 icosahedron vertex-centered pentagons) base cells (resolution 0), which are used as the foundation for higher resolution cells.
 Each base cell has a specific orientation relative to the face of the icosahedron it is on.
 This orientation determines how cells at higher resolutions are positioned and indexed.</p>

 <h3>1.4.
 Why Pentagons?</h3>